Ahhh…Fall! Do you look forward to it all year too?

 19. Go horseback riding – Consider fulfilling your horseback riding dreams this Fall.

 20. Visit a Renaissance Fair – Does anyone know why Renaissance Fairs are only in the Fall?
 Whatever the reason, it is definitely a fun thing to put on your Fall bucket list.

 21. Run a 5K – Especially if it’s Halloween themed!
-I did one a few years back, and there were zombies and such jumping out at us in the woods.
+I did one a few years back, and there were zombies and monsters jumping out at us in the woods.
 So fun!

 22. Make a scarecrow – Even if you don’t have crows to scare off, it could be a fun project, and would make a good decoration.

-23. Attend Oktoberfest – You could travel to Germany in late September or early October, or make it easy on yourself and find an Oktoberfest festival in your area.
+23. Attend Oktoberfest – You could travel to Germany in late September, or make it easy on yourself and find an Oktoberfest festival in your area.

 24. Visit a Farmers’ Market – If you haven’t been to a Farmers’ Market yet this year, add it to your list!
-The seasonal produce and harvest decor and flowers are totally worth it.
+The seasonal produce and harvest decor are totally worth it.